 Ross learned to read in jail and discovered a legal loophole that he used to set himself free.
 He argued that the three-strikes law was unconstitutionally applied to his case.
 He was released from prison in 2009.

 "It's going to be all whites doing everything."

-Now, he’s become the unlikely face of a movement to empower people of colour to get into the legal cannabis industry—an industry largely dominated by rich white men.
+Now, he’s become the unlikely face of a movement to empower people of color to get into the legal cannabis industry—an industry largely dominated by rich white men.

 “It’s going to be all whites doing everything,” said Ross, his wiry frame engulfed by a sweatshirt bearing his face and nickname.
 “The guys who’ve been on the streets selling, all they’re going to be able to do is consume.”

 On paper, California and cities within it have passed more measures to address the harms of the drug war than any other jurisdiction with legal weed.
 Those measures include a streamlining of the expungement process for people with criminal records and equity programs to help criminalized people get into legal weed.